-Each year group has a half-termly or termly topic.
-Where meaningful links can be made, subjects will align with the particular topic.
-On occasion, the timetable will be amended to support this topic-based approach to teaching and learning.
-This may include project-based learning weeks or other learning opportunities.
+Each year group has a half termly or termly topic and where meaningful links can be made, subjects will align with the particular topic.
+On occasion, the timetable will be amended to support this topic-based approach, for example, project-based learning opportunities.